flatironinstitute/dendro-old/doc/host_compute_resource.md

 # Leave this open in a terminal.
 It is recommended that you use a terminal multiplexer like tmux or screen.
 ```

 In the web interface, go to settings for your project, and select your compute resource.
-New analyses within your project will now use your compute resource for analysis jobs.
+New jobs submitted within your project will now use your compute resource for analysis jobs.

 ## Configuring apps for your compute resource